 Our international listings are a proof that many of our productions continue to spark great interest of festival and theatre selectors.
-It needs to be pointed out, however, that it would not have been possible to carry out these tours, in spite of a warm international welcome and appreciation, had we not enjoyed a great understanding and financial support by the friends of theatre from the world of business, festival producers and sponsors.
+It needs to be pointed out, however, that it would not have been possible to carry out these tours by public funding only, in spite of a warm international welcome and appreciation, had we not enjoyed a great understanding and financial support by the friends of theatre from the world of business, festival producers and sponsors.
 If we relied on public funding in Slovenia only, we would not have been able to travel to Colombia, South Korea, China, Finland, Belarus ...
-Many of our success stories that have resonated in Slovenian and international media in the past few years would have never been possible to happen.
-Therefore we would like to take this opportunity to express our sincere thanks to all who have supported us and continue to support the international tours of the Slovenian National Theatre Drama Ljubljana.
+Many of our success stories that have resonated in Slovenian and international media in the past few years would have not been possible to happen without their support.
+Therefore we would like to take this opportunity to express our sincere thanks especially to the Ministry of Culture of the Republic of Slovenia, the company Riko and its managing director Janez Škrabec, and to all our sponsors who have supported us and continue to back the international tours of the Slovenian National Theatre Drama Ljubljana.